Optimal Spatial Anomaly Detection: Real-world data application

 To carry out our analysis of MHWs, we use the level-4 sea surface temperature (SST) data from the European Space Agency Climate Change Initiative (ESA-CCI) Programme, which provides global and gridded daily mean SST since 1980, derived from combining multiple series of thermal infra-red sensors \citep{embury2024satellite}.
 We take a coarser version of the SST data with a grid resolution of 1$^\circ$ in longitude and latitude, which equates to a 360 $\times 180$ spatial lattice.
 Only grid points located in the ocean are retained, resulting in a sample size of 42827.

 A common linear yearly detrending is applied on each grid to eliminate seasonal variability and remove the anthropogenic warming trend.
 As the MHWs are more commonly studied in tropical and temperate regions, we restrict our analysis to latitudes between 55 degree south and 50 degree north.
-Given that MHWs usually persist for many weeks or months, we then take the maximum monthly average of the detrended SST between the years 2000 and 2023 over the spatial lattice.
-Figure \ref{fig:SSTdata} below provides a visualisation of our final pre-processed data, based on which we aim to simultaneously detect the major MHWs since the 21st century.
+Given that MHWs usually persist for many weeks or months, we then take the maximum monthly average of the detrended SST between the years 2000 and 2023.
+Figure \ref{fig:SSTdata} below provides a visualization of our final pre-processed data, based on which we aim to simultaneously detect the major MHWs since the 21st century.

 For the selection of the tuning parameters, we perform a sensitivity analysis on a grid of $L_0$ penalty parameter $\beta$ based on the scale of $\sqrt{n}\log n$, which indicates that choosing $\beta$ between 450 and 550 yields both stable and reasonable MHW detections.
 Therefore, we set $\beta = 495$ and $\lambda = \beta/n$.
 To estimate the mean signal in the baseline region, DPLS-SAD was performed twice, and we update the baseline mean estimate in the second run using the median of the SST values of the detected baseline region from the first run.